syncfusion-content/wpf-docs/wpf/Pivot-Grid/Column-Filtering.md

 ---
 layout: post
-title: Column Filtering in Pivot Grid | PivotGrid | Syncfusion
+title: Filtering in WPF Pivot Grid control | Syncfusion
-description: Support to extract a subset of records that meet certain criteria for column fields in PivotGrid control.
+description: Learn about Filtering support in Syncfusion WPF Pivot Grid control and more.
 platform: wpf
 control: Pivot grid
 documentation: ug
 ---

-# Column Filtering
+# Filtering in WPF Pivot Grid

 The pivot grid allows you to restrict the display of records by using a mechanism called filter.
 A filter enables you to extract a subset of records that meet certain criteria.